-Combo sauce , or okra sauce , is a traditional recipe very widespread in several countries of Central and West Africa, notably in the Central African Republic, Cameroon, Gabon and the Democratic Republic of Congo.
-It is a rich stew made from okra (or Okra), often accompanied by meat, fish or seafood, and served with starchy foods such as cassava or plantain.
-That evening I cooked it with mackerel.
+Combo sauce , or okra sauce , is a traditional recipe widely enjoyed in several Central and West African countries, notably the Central African Republic, Cameroon, Gabon, and the Democratic Republic of Congo.
+It's a rich stew made with okra, often accompanied by meat, fish, or seafood, and served with starchy vegetables like cassava or plantains.
+That evening, I cooked it with mackerel.

 Ingredients